-The Example assumes that you invest \$10,000 in Class A, Class C, Institutional, Service, Investor and/or Class R6 Shares of the Fund for the time periods indicated and then redeem all of your Class A, Class C, Institutional, Service, Investor and/or Class R6 Shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same (except that the Example incorporates any applicable fee waiver and/or expense limitations arrangements for only the first year).
+The Example assumes that you invest \$10,000 in Separate Account Institutional Shares of the Fund for the time periods indicated and then redeem all of your Separate Account Institutional Shares at the end of those periods.
+The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same (except that the Example incorporates the fee waiver and expense limitation arrangements for only the first year).
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: